Skyrocket your WordPress website performance in a breeze.

-Firstly, you need to install the ListingHive theme in order to get basic layouts and styles for your event directory.
+Firstly, you need to install ListingHive, a free WordPress directory theme in order to get basic layouts and styles for your event directory.
 Since it’s a free theme, you can install it directly from the WordPress dashboard.
 Navigate to the Appearance > Themes section, click “Add New,” and find ListingHive via the search bar.
 Then install it by clicking on the “Install” button and finally activate it.

 Once the theme is activated, you’ll get a suggestion to install the HivePress plugin.
 In order to create an event directory website, it’s necessary to install and activate the plugin since it enables the core functionality of your directory.

 If you have any difficulties installing ListingHive, you can follow this step-by-step screencast.

 Let’s divide your event directory into categories to make it easier to search through your website.
 To do this, simply hover over the Listings menu item and click on the Categories link.
 Now you need to enter the category title, let it be “Festivals,” then fill in the description if necessary and upload the category image.
 When finished, click on the “Add Category” button, so the category appears on the front-end.

 Now, you may add several more categories, for example, “Conferences” and “Exhibitions.”
 You can add as many categories as you need depending on your event directory niche and requirements.

 Also, bear in mind that you can turn any category into a subcategory by editing it and then selecting the “Parent Category” for it.